cedmandocdoc/agos/README.md

 Creates a Stream that emits all values received from the given streams.

 - Arguments:
-  - `streams` type array of stream where all data will be coming from.
+  - `streams`: array of stream where all data will be coming from.
 - Return: Stream

 ### <a id="mergeLatest"></a> `mergeLatest(streams)`